 During the Warsaw Uprising, equipment was in short supply, so it wasn’t unusual to see a Pole wearing the familiar shape of a Nazi helmet, however with its own red and white stripes, and sometimes with a white eagle.

-The Polish flag would be raised over the ruins of Central Station of Warsaw (Dworzec Centralny) after the liberation of Warsaw by the Home Army and Soviet Forces on January 17th, 1945.
+The Polish national flag would be raised over the ruins of Central Station of Warsaw (Dworzec Centralny) after the liberation of Warsaw by the Home Army and Soviet Forces on January 17th, 1945.

 Communism and Poland’s flag